justinclagg/tribute-page/README.md

 # tribute-page
 A tribute page to Aristotle.
-Written with Bootstrap and Javascript.
+Written in pure JS and CSS.
+You can view it [here.](http://www.justinclagg.com/tribute-page/)